Double-Are/dashboard/README.md

 Open your terminal if using a Mac or Linux - find the folder location

-	ls and cd are your friend
+	-ls and cd are your friend-
-	once found and in the folder type in node app.js in your web browser run 127.0.0.1:8000
+	Once found, type "node app.js" and in your web browser run 127.0.0.1:8000

 	To use your controller use 127.0.0.1:8000/controller
 	If you want to use your controller wirelessly type in ifconfig in your ternminal, get the ip address example